Loke Cheng Kim: Early life

-Marriage to Loke Yew
+Personal life

 Loke was matchmade by other relatives and married Loke Yew in 1914, after his third wife and her distant cousin Lim Shuk Kwei died.
-After only three years of marriage and the birth of three children, Loke Yew died.
+After only three years of marriage and the birth of three children, Loke died.
 Upon his death, she had to bring up three children on her own, and was especially concerned with the poor health of her eldest child: her son Wan Tho.
 This spurred her to the point of bringing the children abroad for education and healthcare in Switzerland in 1929.

 Life in Switzerland with its pure air and peaceful scenery inspired the Loke children and they developed a love of nature.
 Wan Tho excelled in sports at school and became an avid mountaineer, birdwatcher and photographer later in his life.
 Yuen Peng's interest in nature led her to become a renowned nature conservationist in Singapore and Malaya, and she devoted her life to nature photography.

 Loke returned to Kuala Lumpur to oversee the management of her late husband's assets and businesses.
 In 1936 she incorporated Associated Theatres Ltd (later renamed Cathay Organisation), registering her son Wan Tho, as one of the owners of the business.
 At that time Wan Tho was still an undergraduate at Cambridge University.
 She proceeded to build the Loke family's first multiplex: the Pavilion Theatre in Kuala Lumpur.
 In 1937, she purchased a site at Dhoby Ghaut in Singapore where she constructed the modern Cathay Building and developed cinema, hotel and restaurant businesses.
 When the Cathay building was completed in 1939, it was the first skyscraper in Singapore before the war and the signature building of Cathay Organisation.
 Before their home was occupied by the Japanese, Loke was evacuated to British Raj India and, during the war years there, started a Chinese restaurant in Bangalore.

 On the liberation of Singapore, Loke returned in 1946 whereupon she was presented with a plaque by Lord Louis Mountbatten commemorating his occupancy of the Cathay Building.
 She also bought another property in Katong which had been a hospital for the Japanese during the war, and converted it into the Ocean Park Hotel.
 The hotel grew to become a popular haunt by locals for alfresco dining and dancing.
 She was concurrently also actively involved with the management of the Cathay Hotel in the Cathay Building and developing many of her properties in the area surrounding the Cathay Keris Studios.